-Understanding the Speech Eligibility Process in Schools
+Understanding the Speech Evaluation Process in Schools

-Screening Consent
+Step One: Screening Consent

 Some public-school districts may have either your child’s teacher or school speech pathologist contact you to consent to a screening.
 Parents may express concerns at conferences.
 In IL private schools, parent consent via email or phone is required for speech and language screenings.

-Screening
+Step Two: Screening

 A school SLP addresses speech articulation, expressive language, receptive language, fluency, voicing, and social skills.
 When caregivers and/or teachers express a concern about the students’ communication, I have them complete a one-page screening request form.
 The screening questionnaire helps tailor the assessment, focusing on concerns like articulation, vocabulary, or comprehension of directions.
-A speech screening is an informal collection of information that typically takes 15-20 minutes.
+A speech only screening is an informal collection of information that typically takes 15-20 minutes.
 A screening does not assess but helps decide if further assessment is needed.

 In both public and private elementary schools, I commonly received referrals for speech articulation issues.
 Generally speaking, your child may be found eligible for speech articulation services if scores are well below the average expected range.
 You will read more about this in the standard score section of this post.
 Often, a child with one, developmentally appropriate sound error may not qualify for school speech services.